aaaaaa123456789/bsp/specification.md

 This instruction executes a BSP contained within the BSP.
 That is, it is used to create a child BSP that is forked from the current one and executed separately; the parent is suspended until the child finishes.

-The child BSP has its own variables, stack, instruction pointer and patch space, but it shares the file buffer and current file pointer with the parent; the file buffer and the current file pointer (including its state) are inherited from the parent script (the one executing the `bsppatch` instruction), and they can be modified freely by the child BSP (retaining the modifications when it exits).
+The child BSP has its own variables, stack, instruction pointer, message buffer and patch space, but it shares the file buffer and current file pointer with the parent; the file buffer and the current file pointer (including its state) are inherited from the parent script (the one executing the `bsppatch` instruction), and they can be modified freely by the child BSP (retaining the modifications when it exits).

 The child BSP's patch space is created with the length specified in the `bsppatch` instruction, and filled with data read from the parent's patch space starting at the specified address; a fatal error occurs if this causes the engine to read past the end of the parent's patch space.
-The child BSP's variables and instruction pointer are all initialized to zero, and its stack is initialized empty, just like when executing a BSP normally.
+The child BSP's variables and instruction pointer are all initialized to zero, its message buffer is initialized to the empty string, and its stack is initialized empty, just like when executing a BSP normally.
 Execution then resumes with the child, continuing until the child exits; only when the child exits, the `bsppatch` instruction of the parent can be completed.
 When the child exits, the variable passed to `bsppatch` in the parent is set to the child's exit status.

 The engine must not write out to the target file when the child exits, regardless of exit status; it must, instead, pass the exit status to the parent via the variable passed to `bsppatch`.
 The file buffer and current file position,